princejeshurun17/dog-reidentification/README.md

 # Dog Re-Identification System

-A Windows-friendly local application for dog face detection and re-identification using YOLO and deep learning embeddings with FAISS similarity search.
+A cross-platform application for dog face detection and re-identification using YOLO and deep learning embeddings with FAISS similarity search.
+Deployable on Windows, Linux, and Raspberry Pi with Docker support.

 ## System Overview